Man described as a threat to society

 The incident allegedly took place earlier this year, where he and others forcefully took the two victims to an empty shed outside his home and forced them to the acts.

-The Police prosecution told the Lautoka Magistrates Court that they are against bail as Raqio has 3 pending cases.
+The Police prosecution told the Lautoka Magistrates Court that they are against bail as Raqio has three pending cases.

-A Legal Aid lawyer representing the accused told the Magistrates that Raqio is a father of three and the sole breadwinner in his family.
+A Legal Aid lawyer representing the accused told the Magistrate that Raqio is a father of three and the sole breadwinner in his family.

 Raqio also informed the court that he will be engaging in a private counsel for his case.